siddharthshenoy/face_detection_lock/README.md

 It has a very high accuracy and the only downside is low lighting accuracy decreases

+It even uses an api to send bullet notification to the users phone when the lock is unlocked to give a extra layer of security

 next update will be to use a ir sensor to detect depth of face and to increase the lowlight accuracy